 I have been a passionate advocate for social change for as long as I can remember.
 Throughout my advocacy projects, my work has primarily focused on women's rights and gender issues, but I have also been involved in work for: human rights, LGBTQ+ advocacy, anti-racism advocacy, and environmental sustainability.

-I specialize in project management, strategic planning, and communications to help non-profits achieve their goals and share their message.
+I specialize in project management, program development, strategic planning, and communications to help non-profits achieve their goals and share their message.
 With each project I take on, I work to ensure the outcome is effective in making change and accurately represents the values of the organization.
 Below are some examples of my current and past projects.

 FAC - Feminist Art Conference

 FAC is a yearly multidisciplinary feminist art conference that inspires sharing, networking, and collaboration.
 It is a grassroots, volunteered-run organization that functions from an intersectional feminist perspective.
 I have been volunteering with FAC since February of 2016.
 I work primarily in a project management role, helping to organize the conference under the direction of FAC Founder Ilene Sova.
 In early 2016 I developed a new event management system to track the planning for the 2017 conference and worked on a critical path schedule for future conferences.

 YFG is a space of learning, engagement, solidarity and creativity for women in Accra.
 It works to create exciting projects that tap into the member’s collective passion for social change.
 I have attended YFG since its inception in December 2016, participating in meetings and many different affiliated events.
 In May of 2017 I joined the organizing committee - organizing meetings, helping to build a plan for the future of YFG, and working to create a training document for others (particularly those in the continent of Africa) who want to start their own YFG.